Potentiostat Circuit Diagram and Working Principles

 A simplified potentiostat circuit diagram is shown in figure 1.
 It consists of several key sections, each of which is detailed below: a signal generator, feedback amplifier, control amplifier, current amplifier, and a signal converter.

-The signal generator outputs variable DC (direct current) voltages.
-To achieve this a digital-to-analogue converter (DAC) is used, which converts a computer-generated signal into a voltage.
-This allows a user to be able to accurately control the output voltage of a potentiostat via a computer.
-It is this component which determines the applied voltage resolution of the system.
+The signal generator determines the applied voltage resolution of the potentiostat.
+It outputs variable DC (direct current) voltages via a digital-to-analogue converter (DAC), which converts a computer-generated signal into a voltage.
+This allows the user to be able to accurately control the output voltage of the potentiostat via a computer.

-The voltage feedback amplifier is perhaps the most important part of the circuitry of a potentiostat.
-It measures the voltage between the working and reference electrodes, passing it to the signal converter to be sent to the computer.
+The voltage feedback amplifier is perhaps the most important part of the potentiostat circuit.
+It measures the voltage between the working reference and the reference electrode, passing it to the signal converter to be sent to the computer.
 However, it also feeds this voltage to the negative terminal of the control amplifier.
-This enables the control amplifier to keep the set voltage stable relative to the reference electrode.
+This enables the potentiostat, via the control amplifier, to keep the set voltage stable relative to the reference electrode.

-It is important that the feedback amplifier not overload the cell’s electrode voltage and disturb the electrochemical reaction.
-Therefore, it requires a high input impedance with very low input current (pA).
-It also needs to be fast enough to follow rapid changes that can occur in electrochemical reactions and provide the feedback voltage to output amplifier.
+It is important that the feedback amplifier does not overload the electrode voltage and disturb the electrochemical reaction, so a high input impedance with very low input current (pA) is used.
+The feedback amplifier also needs to be fast enough to allow the potentiostat to keep up with the rapid changes that can occur in electrochemical reactions and provide the feedback voltage to the output amplifier.

 The control amplifier takes the voltage output of the signal generator and the feedback amplifier and outputs the voltage that will be passed between the working and counter electrodes.
-Here, any loss of voltage due to electrochemical reactions is accounted for.
-By using the output of the feedback amplifier as an input of the control amplifier the signal is increased or decreased, ensuring that voltage between the working and reference electrodes is stable.
+This is where the potentiostat accounts for any loss of voltage due to electrochemical reactions taking place in the cell.
+By using the output of the feedback amplifier as an input of the control amplifier, the signal is increased or decreased, allowing the device to keep the voltage between the working and reference electrodes stable.

 The specifications of the control amplifier will determine the maximum voltage and current that the potentiostat system can output.